Cheng-Yueh/knee/code/readme.md

 # Code overview
-The default electronics provided can be operated using a Raspberry Pi using the two Python files:
+The default electronics provided can be operated using a Raspberry Pi using these Python files:
 * driver_public.py: drives the actuators (motors and latching solenoid).
 * encoder.py: retrieves joint angle readings from AS5048B.
 * pcf8591_public.py: retrieves raw ADC values for motor current estimation.